Configuration

 • Managed databases can be created, changed or deleted at any time during runtime of SemSpect.
 There is a REST API to interact with SemSpect in managed mode

-A fine-grained configuration of SemSpect is available with the help of parameters and the special semspect-spring.sh resp. semspect-spring.bat scripts.
+A fine-grained configuration of SemSpect is available with the help of parameters and the special semspect-server.sh resp. semspect-server.bat scripts.
 In general, there are two ways to specify parameters for SemSpect:

 • Using Spring application parameters: For example